What is the significance of crossing over during meiosis? | Channels for Pearson+

 1

-Acknowledge that this exchange of DNA between homologous chromosomes results in new combinations of alleles, which increases genetic variation among the offspring.
+Acknowledge that this exchange of genetic material between homologous chromosomes leads to new combinations of alleles, which increases genetic variation in the offspring.

 Consider that increased genetic variation is beneficial for a population as it can enhance adaptability and survival in changing environments.

-Note that while crossing over contributes to genetic variation, it does not duplicate genetic material, reduce chromosome numbers, or ensure complete sets of chromosomes in gametes; these are functions of other processes in meiosis.
+Note that while crossing over contributes to genetic diversity, it does not prevent mutations, reduce chromosome number by itself, or ensure identical sets of chromosomes in gametes.

 Watch next